-- An accelerated pace enables students to cover content in more depth - Students are with their intellectual peers - High achieving students benefit from instruction targeted to gifted students
+• An accelerated pace enables students to cover content in more depth

+- Students are with their intellectual peers - High achieving students benefit from instruction targeted to gifted students

-Half-day Resource (for grades K-5 classes with 7 or less gifted students per grade level or combination grade level): If you have 8 or more students in a grade level you must select the Gifted/High Achiever model.
-Gifted students receive instruction in specific content area(s) for 2 1/2 hours per day.
+Half-day Resource (for grade K and 1st grade classes with 4 or less gifted students per grade level or combination grade level): If you have 5 or more students in first grade you must select the Gifted/High Achiever model.

+Gifted students receive instruction in specific content area(s) for 2 1⁄2 hours per day.
 A minimum of 2 hours per day will be spent on content instruction.
-Resource teachers are gifted endorsed (or working towards gifted endorsement and on an approved out-of-field waiver), students are ability grouped within the gifted classroom and the curriculum is even further differentiated based on individual student needs.
-Additionally, the gifted endorsed teacher (or a teacher working towards gifted endorsement and on an approved out-of-field waiver) must consult with the general education teacher on a weekly basis regarding gifted instruction and the individual needs of each gifted student.
+Recourse teachers are gifted endorsed (or working toward gifted endorsement and on an approved out-of-field waiver), students are ability grouped within the gifted classroom and the curriculum is even further personalized based on individual student needs and interests.
+Additionally, the gifted endorsed teacher (or a teacher working towards gifted endorsement and on an approved out-of-field waiver) must consult with the general education teacher monthly regarding gifted instruction and the individual needs and interests of each gifted student.
 Resource teachers may teach two groups of students, one in the morning and one in the afternoon.
 The gifted endorsed resource teacher is the teacher of record and responsible for grades in the targeted content areas.
-Students are not responsible for work assigned by the general education teacher while they are in the gifted class.
-Gifted and general education teachers will coordinate student schedules so that gifted and general education content areas are taught at the same time (i.e., gifted children are not pulled out of the regular classroom for gifted language arts during math instruction in the regular classroom) Each of the elementary models may be used in multi-age classrooms.
-It is recommended that multi-age classrooms not span more than two grade levels.
+Students are not responsible for work assigned by the general education teacher while they are in the gifted resource class.
+Gifted and general education teachers will coordinate student schedules, so that gifted and general education content areas are taught at the same time (i.e., gifted students are not pulled out of the regular classroom for gifted language arts during math instruction in the regular classroom).

-- Cohesive instruction is provided in targeted content areas. - · Grades are assessed by the gifted teacher. - Students are with their gifted peers in an environment that nurtures their special needs.
+- Cohesive instruction is provided in targeted content areas - Grades are assessed by the gifted teacher - Students are with their gifted peers in an environment that nurtures their special needs

-Primary Elementary Alternative 1 (for grades K-3 ONLY with 7 or less gifted students per grade level or combination grade level): Students in primary grades may be served in the general education classroom where the teacher is gifted endorsed (or working towards gifted endorsement and on an approved out-of- field waiver).
-Students are ability grouped within the classroom and the curriculum is even further differentiated based on individual student needs.
-This primary alternative model applies only to schools where populations of gifted students are less than 8 students per grade level or combination grade level and the school opts not to provide one of the more intense models listed above.
-Schools with enough gifted students to fund the full-time, self-contained, gifted/high achiever or half-day resource content models at primary levels must use those models.
-Each of the elementary models may be used in multi-age classrooms.
-It is recommended that multi-age classrooms not span more than two grade levels.
+Primary Elementary Alternative 1 (for grade K and grade 1 ONLY with 4 or less gifted students per grade level or combination grade level):

+Students in grades K and 1st may be served in the general education classroom where the teacher is gifted endorsed (or working towards gifted endorsement and on an approved out-of-field waiver).
+Students are ability grouped within the classroom and the curriculum is even further personalized based on individual student needs and interests.
+This primary alternative model applies only to schools where populations of gifted students are less than 4 students per grade level or combination grade level in grades K and 1 and the school opts not to provide one of the more intense models listed above.
+Gifted students must be placed together in the same classroom to allow time with like minded peers.

-Primary Elementary Alternative 2-Consultation (for grades K-3 ONLY with 7 or less gifted students per grade level or combination grade level) This model only applies to schools without a full-time gifted endorsed teacher (or a teacher working towards gifted endorsement and on an approved out-of-field waiver) for each grade level or combination of grade levels in grades K-3.
+Primary Elementary Alternative 2-Consultation (for grade Kindergarten and grade 1 ONLY with 4 or less gifted students per grade level or combination grade level)

+This model only applies to schools without a full-time gifted endorsed teacher (or a teacher working towards gifted endorsement and on an approved out-of-field waiver) for each grade level or combination of grade levels in grades K and 1.
 This model is designed to allow for sharing of the gifted endorsed teacher(s).
 This model is not a pull-out enrichment model, rather it is a model where a gifted endorsed teacher designs content instruction and consults with the regular education teacher who delivers the instruction.
-(Note: In compliance with policy 6000.5, schools may not serve gifted students with a pull-out enrichment program.)
+(Note: In compliance with policy 6000.5, schools may not service gifted students with a pull-out enrichment program).